End of 2012

 The existing Polaniec power plant has eight 225MWe turbines fed by coal and biomass.
 The biomass unit was initially planned for a capacity of 190MW, but increased to 205MW during the construction stage.
-It will feature a circulating fluidised bed (CFB) boiler which is capable of burning biomass fuel exclusively.
+It features a circulating fluidised bed (CFB) boiler, which is capable of burning biomass fuel exclusively.

 Details of GDF Suez’s Polish facility

-Construction of the biomass fuelled power plant is being undertaken to complement the European Union's target to generate 15% of energy from renewable sources by 2020.
-The plant will cut down carbon dioxide emissions by about 1.2 million tons (mt) annually.
+Construction of the biomass fuelled power plant was undertaken to complement the European Union’s target to generate 15% of energy from renewable sources by 2020.
+The plant will cut down carbon dioxide emissions by about 1.2 million tons (mt) a year.